robvold/send_nudes/README.md

 While testing the code you will probably generate a few `.sh`-files, you can use the provided `remove_shell_scripts.sh`-script to delete them all safely.

-**Note**: It's recomended to execute the generated script in a empty repo as it will be easier to make changes later on.
+**Important**: It's recommended to execute the generated script in a empty repo as it will be easier to make changes later on.

 <br>